Ali Soilih

-Ali Soilih M'Tsashiwa (علي صويلح; January 7, 1937 – May 29, 1978) was a Comorian socialist revolutionary and political figure who served as the 3rd President of the Comoros from 3 January 1976 to 13 May 1978.
+Ali Soilih M'Tsashiwa (علي صويلح; January 7, 1937 – May 29, 1978) was a Comorian socialist revolutionary and political figure who served as the third President of the Comoros from 3 January 1976 to 13 May 1978.

 Biography

-Soilih was born in Majunga, Madagascar.
+Soilih was born in Majunga, Madagascar on 7 January 1937.
 He spent much of his early life there, and was educated in Madagascar and France.
 During the early 1960s, he traveled to Comoros, where he worked in agriculture and economic development.

 Rise to power

+In 1967, Ali Soilih was elected to the National Assembly.
 In 1970, Ali Soilih entered politics as a supporter of Said Ibrahim, leader of the Democratic Assembly of the Comoran People, Rassemblement démocratique du Peuple Comorien (RDPC).
+He was appointed minister of equipment and tourism.
 He soon developed an ideology of hostility towards France as the former colonial power.
 His ideas were socialist, and he renounced his Islamic faith and became an atheist.

-On August 3, 1975, less than a month after Comoros gained independence from France, Soilih overthrew President Said Mohamed Jaffar and became head of a revolutionary council that took over Comoros.
-Soilih, whose adherents were barely armed, hired French mercenary Bob Denard to overthrow Ahmed Abdallah.
-He officially became President of the revolutionary council in January 1976.
+On August 3, 1975, less than a month after Comoros gained independence from France, Soilih overthrew President Ahmed Abdallah and became head of a revolutionary council that took over Comoros.
+Soilih, whose adherents were barely armed, hired French mercenary Bob Denard to perform that task.
+He officially became President of the revolutionary council in January 1976 replacing Said Mohamed Jaffar.
 He acquired extensive powers under the terms of a new constitution and implemented socialist economic policies.
 In 1977 he held a referendum on his presidency, with 56.63% of voters endorsing it.

 Revolutionary program

 Soilih embarked on a revolutionary program that was mainly directed against the country's traditional Muslim society.
 His vision, based on a mixture of Maoism and Islamic philosophies, was to develop the Comoros as an economically self-sufficient and ideologically progressive modern 20th-century state.

 Condemned as wasteful and cumbersome, certain inherited customs of Comorian culture were abolished, like the 'Anda', the traditional "grand marriage", as well as traditional funerary ceremonies, which were criticized for being too costly.
-Soilih advanced the cause of the youth by discouraging the study of history and allowing young people to take more power.
+Soilih advanced the cause of the youth by allowing young people to take more power.
 In order to reach his goal, he lowered the voting age to fourteen and put teenagers in positions of responsibility.
 Among the most striking of his reforms were measures designed to gain the favor of the youth, like the legalization of cannabis and promoting the removal of the veil among the women of Comoros.

 Soilih created the 'Moissy', a young revolutionary militia trained by Tanzanian military advisers.
 The Moissy was a Comorian version of Mao Zedong's Red Guards, and its methods were similar to those that had been employed by their Chinese counterpart during the Cultural Revolution.